sandman45/node-starter-project/README.md

 # Node Starter Project
+This project is for all who want a quick setup of a Node / React project.

 ## Structure

   This is the directory structure of the application.

 ```
   ├── app
+  │     ├── assets
+  │     └── components
+  │          ├── Content
+  │          ├── Footer
+  │          ├── Header
+  │          ├── Logo
   ├── config
   ├── server
   │   ├── init